Alvaro Morata Profile

 After making the Euro 2016 squad, Morata scored a brace against Turkey and another goal against Croatia.
 However, he was omitted from Spain's FIFA World Cup 2018 squad after a poor season for Chelsea.

-Morata earned his recall after the tournament and continued to score regularly for Spain when selected, with a goal-every-other-game ratio of 18 in 36 caps for his country by the end of 2020.
+Morata earned his recall after the tournament and continued to score regularly for Spain when selected, helping him to regain his place in the squad.

 Morata married Alice Campello in Venice on 17 June 2017.
 He famously cut his honeymoon short to speed up a move to Manchester United, as per AS, but ultimately ended up signing for Chelsea with United signing Romelu Lukaku instead.